jonathan-laurent/AlphaZero.jl/redesign/README.md

 ### Reproducing the results

 To reproduce the above plots, the example scripts mentioned in the previous section must be run.
-But note that due to julia's JIT compilation, the first time the scripts are run, they'll take longer to finish.
+But notethat due to julia's JIT compilation, the first time the scripts are run, they'll take longer to finish.
 This will result in slightly slower train times.
 The difference will be negligible for larger experiments, such as Connect Four's.